carbon-language/carbon-lang/docs/design/code_and_name_organization/README.md

 -   From a code maintenance perspective, having smaller files can make a library more maintainable.

-Entities in the `impl` file should never have visibility keywords.
-If they are forward declared in the API file, they use the declaration's visibility; if they are only present in the `impl` file, they are implicitly `private`.
+Entities in an implementation file should never have visibility keywords.
+If they are forward declared in the API file, they use the declaration's visibility; if they are only present in an implementation file, they are implicitly `private`.

 #### Granularity of libraries

-The compilation graph of Carbon will generally consist of API files depending on each other, and `impl` files depending only on API files.
+The compilation graph of Carbon will generally consist of API files depending on each other, and implementation files depending only on API files.
 Compiling a given file requires compiling the transitive closure of API files first.
 Parallelization of compilation is then limited by how large that transitive closure is, in terms of total volume of code rather than quantity.
 This also affects build cache invalidation.

 In order to maximize opportunities to improve compilation performance, we will encourage granular libraries.
 Conceptually, we want libraries to be very small,